fullopsec/UniversalWakeOnLan/README.md

 - An "always up" machine in the same local network as the devices to wake (can be a Raspberry Pi).
 - The "always up" machine must have internet access.
 - Active Network card that support Wake-on-LAN on the machines you want to wake.
+- If you want to run it from an Opnsense firewall, install the os-wol plugin in Opnsense

 ## Installation
 Video Tutorial: https://www.youtube.com/watch?v=jX26s1SrdWM